MichaelCurrin/dev-cheatsheets/cheatsheets/containers/kubernetes.md

 ### Scale

-Scale the number of pods up or down.
+Scale the number of pods up or down using `scale` subcommand.

 Use a name from `kubectl get deployments` here and add a prefix.